vikash123567/End-to-End-CI-CD-Setup-Documentation/README.md

 Now create stack in AWS cloud formation template console:

+stack name should be - "codepipeline-iam-stack"

 Upload iam.yaml file first which will create roles for code build, code pipeline and cloud watch

 provide stack name, codeBucket, CodePipelineArtifactBucket and EcrDockerRepository as below: